Major League Wrestling: Formation (2002–2004)

-Revival (2017–present)
+Revival (2017–2024)

 Return and expansion

 In 2017, MLW announced that it would once again be promoting wrestling events.
 Tickets for their first event, MLW One-Shot, went on sale on July 21, 2017.
 In the same year, MLW announced it would run more shows in Orlando in 2018.
-Given the success of their independent outings, MLW was able to secure a television deal with beIN Sports for a new program, titled MLW Fusion, which debuted on April 20, 2018 on beIN Sports USA.
+Given the success of their independent outings, MLW was able to secure a television deal with beIN Sports for a new program, titled MLW Fusion, which debuted on April 20, 2018, on beIN Sports USA.
 Their first episode featured Pentagon Jr. against Fenix as the main event.

 In July 2018, the inaugural Battle Riot would air as a Fusion television special.
 MLW began introducing contracts as part of their growth strategy.
 In August, the promotion started a working agreement with Mexican-based promotion Lucha Libre AAA Worldwide (AAA).
 On September 19, it was announced that MLW expanded its partnership with beIN Sports to air Fusion in Spanish.

 In October, MLW announced a Halloween-themed, Fusion television special, and announced the signings of PCO and Richard Holliday as full-time members of the roster on October 18.
 It was also reported that Court Bauer and several MLW executives would travel to Monaco for Sportel, with intentions of making a big push internationally.
 Also announced was a project between MLW and Spiff TV.

 On November 8, 2018, MLW held a Fusion television taping, named Fightland, in Chicago at Cicero Stadium.
 Bauer claimed that the event drew the highest attendance in MLW history, shattering the previous attendance record of 1,536 people for the June 20, 2003 event, Hybrid Hell, in Florida.
 On November 29, Bauer announced that Fusion would be broadcast live on beIN Sports on December 14.
 This coincided with their two-day television tapings in Miami: "Never Say Never" and "Zero Hour"; the live episode was an hour of "Zero Hour"'s events.